Alexander C. Eschweiler: Summer home

-The Eschweilers had a second home on North Lake in the village of Chenequa, Wisconsin He did not design the residence.
+The Eschweilers had a second home overlooking North Lake in the village of Chenequa, Wisconsin.
 It was originally a 100-acre parcel he had purchased in the early 1900s, which included a small cottage from the 1870s.
 It was eventually torn down and the land was subdivided to settle the estate.
 The property was split into a 2.8-acre parcel and an 8.3-acre parcel, but six of the acres in the larger parcel are along the lake and are placed in a conservation easement that prohibits development.

 Eschweiler was instrumental in the incorporation of the village of Chenequa.
 He was one of a handful of notable residents that testified in court that it was his residence.

 Death

 He is buried at St. Peter's Episcopal Church, North Lake, next to his wife and daughter.
 His plot is near St. Teresa of Calcutta Church, "so he could overlook his 'masterpiece.'"